-September 2022’s CMO survey reported that, companies surveyed (for-profit B2Bs and B2Cs across industries) were spending 14%-15% of their marketing budget on social media.
+Fall 2023’s CMO survey reported that B2B companies were currently spending 12%-15% of their marketing budget on social media.

-According to Content Factory, you can expect to pay “$1,000 per month to $20,000 per month” for professional social media services.
+Content Factory estimates “$1,000 per month to $20,000 per month” for professional social media services.
 They further break it down into:

 - $1,000-$7,500 per month for Twitter (includes account setup, management, and content creation)